amcneil36/amcneil36.github.io/blogs/horizontal-vs-vertical-slicing.md

 Unfortunately, this approach suffers the same issue as the previous approach in that the layers are not being frequently integrated together.
 As we code up the front-end, there are some assumptions that we have to make about how the back-end will look.
 When we integrate this code later, we may find these assumptions were wrong.
 Perhaps there are some unforeseen performance issues when we finally integrate everything.
 As a result, we might need to change our code to improve the performance.
 The later we integrate, the more code that gets tossed.

 ### Vertical Slicing
+In this scenario, your team would make code changes in a little bit of each component each sprint.

 ----------------------------------------------------------------------------------